 - Proper placement of the teeth on the jaw bone eliminates joint, head and neck pain caused by closing disorders.

-- Clenched and perplexed teeth are difficult to clean.
+- Crooked or crowded teeth are difficult to clean.
 Orthodontic treatment facilitates cleaning of the teeth.

-- Perplexed teeth can cause speech disorders such as pelting.
+- Crowded teeth can cause speech disorders such as pelting.
 Orthodontic treatment solves speech disorders.

-- Contributes to facial aesthetics.
+- It contributes to facial aesthetics.
 This eliminates psychological problems caused by aesthetic anxiety.
 The self-confidence increases.

-- Perpendicular teeth make it difficult to chew and grind food.
+- Crowded teeth make it difficult to chew and grind food.
 This can lead to stomach diseases such as reflux.
 Chewing function is also improved with orthodontic treatment.

-- Perplexity makes teeth more vulnerable to breakage.
-Corrected teeth with orthodontic treatment are more resistant to cracking and fracture.
+- Crowding makes teeth more vulnerable to breakage.
+Teeth which are fixed by orthodontic treatment are more resistant to cracking and fracture.

 Who can be treated with orthodontics?